Humankind: A Hopeful History

 Humankind: A Hopeful History (De Meeste Mensen Deugen: Een Nieuwe Geschiedenis van de Mens) is a 2019 non-fiction book by Dutch historian Rutger Bregman.
 It was published by Bloomsbury in May 2021.
 It argues that people are decent at heart and proposes a new worldview based on the corollaries of this optimistic view of human beings.
-It argues against popular ideas of humankind's essential egotism and malevolence.
-It engages in a multi-disciplinary study of historical events, an examination of scientific studies, and philosophical argumentation to advance Bregman's opinion that, contrary to popular opinion, this outlook is more realistic than its more negative counterpart.
+It argues against ideas of humankind's essential egotism and malevolence.
+The book engages in a multi-disciplinary study of historical events, an examination of scientific studies, and philosophical argumentation in order to advance Bregman's opinion that, this outlook is more realistic compared to its negative counterpart.
 It has been translated into over 30 languages.
 In the United States, the paperback release was a New York Times Best Seller.

 Summary

 Humankind argues that humans are fundamentally decent and that more recognition of this view would likely benefit everyone, as cynical expectations of others lead them to become cynical actors themselves.
 If society were less adamant about the belief that humans are naturally lazy, there would be less reason to oppose the widespread introduction of poverty mitigation measures like basic income.
 The book takes a multi-disciplinary approach, drawing from history, economics, psychology, biology, anthropology, and archaeology findings.
 It also uses the state of nature debate between Jean-Jacques Rousseau and Thomas Hobbes as a framing device, siding with Rousseau's position on the matter.